View Details Explore Now →

 Successfully navigating the insurance process for prosthetic and orthotic devices requires careful planning and documentation:

-1. Review Your Policy: Carefully review your insurance policy to understand the specific coverage details, including any limitations, exclusions, and pre-authorization requirements.
+1. Review Your Policy: Carefully review your Insurance Policy to understand the specific coverage details, including any limitations, exclusions, and pre-authorization requirements.

 2. Consult with Your Physician: Work closely with your physician to obtain a prescription and documentation supporting the medical necessity of the device.

-3. Obtain Pre-authorization: If required, obtain pre-authorization from your insurance company before obtaining the device.
+3. Obtain Pre-authorization: If required, obtain pre-authorization from your Insurance Company before obtaining the device.

 4. Choose a Qualified Provider: Select a prosthetist or orthotist who is experienced in working with your insurance plan.